dcdpr/did-btc1/chapters/Beacons.md

         loop For each DID...
             R ->> A: Add DID
-            note left of R: Includes proof of control A ->> A: Add DID to Beacon<br/>participant's authorized list end
+            note left of R: May include proof of control A ->> A: Add DID to Beacon<br/>participant's authorized list end
     end